What are pesticides and are they safe?

 Certain pesticide applicators (farmers, pesticide dealer staff, building maintenance, and many others) receive special training in order to become certified applicators.
 Only certified applicators may purchase and apply certain pesticides with restricted uses.
 Situations that present greater risks are when pesticides are applied to or move (drift) into sites that are not intended to be treated which would be a non-labeled site; outdoor pesticides are illegally applied indoors; pesticides are applied in excess of their application rates; and restricted use pesticides are applied by unlicensed/untrained applicators.

-The Minnesota Department of Agriculture (MDA) has the legal authority to investigate complaints of fertilizer or pesticide violations.
+The MDA has the legal authority to investigate complaints of fertilizer or pesticide violations.

 The National Pesticide Information Center is an additional resource.
 Questions can be answered by calling 1-800-858-7378 (10 am-2 pm Central Time, Monday-Friday) or by visiting their website.